ahandsel/qiita-articles/public/kintone-tool-app-field-code-table-en.md

 Ever get frustrated debugging a Kintone customization because you cannot remember the field codes for the app?
 I made a bookmarklet to generate a markdown table of field codes for a Kintone App.

-This article covers the installation & usage steps for the bookmarklet and how it works.
+This article covers the installation, usage, and how the bookmarklet works.

 ## TL;DR